Classical music of the United Kingdom: Religious and mythical works

 In the later 19th century there was an increasing appetite for large scale works that covered epic, biblical and mythical themes.
 This was reflected in the topics of operas, cantatas and oratorios, often utilising British poems and novels.
 These included choral works like William Sterndale Bennett's The May Queen (1858), Ebenezer Prout's Hereward and King Alfred and cantatas like Sullivan and Henry Fothergill Chorley's The Masque at Kenilworth (1864), John Francis Barnett's Ancient Mariner (1867) and Frederic Hymen Cowen's The Rose Maiden (1870) and Harold (1895).
-Similar trends can be seen in operas such as George Alexander Macfarren's Robin Hood (1860), Sullivan's Ivanhoe (1891) and in the operas of Arthur Goring Thomas, which included Esmeralda (1883) and Nadeshda (1885).
+Similar trends can be seen in operas such as George Alexander Macfarren's Robin Hood (1860), Sullivan's Ivanhoe (1891) and in the operas of Arthur Thomas, which included Esmeralda (1883) and Nadeshda (1885).

 The works of Handel, Mendelssohn and Spohr continued to be a major part of the British musical repertoire but there was an increasing emphasis on religious drama.
 The Italian-born Sir Michael Costa's Eli (1855) and Naaman (1864) set the pace for the later development in the works of Sullivan, including The Martyr of Antioch (1880) The Light of the World (1873), and The Golden Legend (1886), John Liptrot Hatton's Hezekiah (1877), Joseph Barnby's Rebekah (1870), William Cusins's Gideon (1871), Alfred R. Gaul's The Holy City (1882), Charles Gounod's Redemption (1882) and Mors et Vita (1885) (produced expressly for the British public), and Sir John Stainer's The Crucifixion (1887).
 Arguably the last of the great English Victorian composers to emerge was Edward Elgar (1857–1934), who during the 1890s produced his Caractacus and King Olaf cantatas, the Enigma Variations in 1899, and the revolutionary Dream of Gerontius in 1900.